Logan007/pucr/README.md

 This all is _work in progress_!
 The code still is extremly polluted with `fprintf`s to `stderr` and other things.
 It has nearly no error checking and therefore is sensitive to malformed data.
 Also, the `fast_lane` is still hard-coded in  `main`.
 It can be found as the last parameter of `pucrunch_256_encode` where `0` is slowest, and `3` should be the fastest, `1` and `2` something in between – check it out.

-The `ivanova.bin`-file now regularily gets compressed to __9250__ bytes including the header and a few more for the fast lanes.
+The `ivanova.bin`-file now regularily gets compressed to __9245__ bytes including the header and a few more for the fast lanes.

 One possible string matching speed-up that takes advantage of RLE is still lacking; it might follow as soon as a way is found how not to loose compression ratio.
 Maybe, this is a `fast_lane` candidate.

-So far, no advantage of `max_gamma` is taken yet.
-Is this is a definite todo?
-An implementation with manually set `max_gamma` for the LZ lengths did not show any compression gain... au contraire!
-Maybe for RLE lengths?
+So far, only some advantage of `max_gamma` is taken yet.
+Is this is a high-priority todo?
+An implementation with manually set `max_gamma` (set to 7, see line 1155) for the LZ lengths showed only a tiny compression gain...
+Maybe better for RLE lengths?

-Another finding while testing the use of LZ offset history (encoding those as the first LZ lengths, the non-historic ones becoming longer then), it always increased output file size for no matter what history lenght being used (1,2,3, and 4).
+Another finding while testing the use of LZ length history (encoding those as the first LZ lengths, the non-historic ones becoming longer then), it always increased output file size for no matter what history lenght being used (1,2,3, and 4).
+Shall we try history for LZ offset?

 To overlap or not to overlap...
 Currently, LZ matches cannot overlap the pattern, `find_matches` and the graph optimizer just assume full matches to end before the pattern starts.
 This allows to encode LZ-offsets beginning with `0` for the position `pattern - match_length`.
 Overlapping matches would be beneficial only to represent unranked RLE longer than 2 or recurring patterns.
 A full implementation might eat up some of the speed-wins gained in `find_matches` which would require more flexibility , e.g. cannot presume equal values of `rle_count`.
 In addition, the `offset` pointing to the match needs more bits for encoding.
 First experiments do not look too promising.
-This point needs some thoughts and will be reconsidered in conjunction with RLE.
+This point needs thoughts and will be reconsidered in conjunction with RLE.

 The Move-to-Front encoding is quite fast and works extremly well for most part of the available, limited test set.